kudiges01/NetworkIntrusionDetection/README.md

 The following Machine Learning classification models will be used to classify network traffic as "Safe" or "Not safe"

-   Naive Bayes - BernoulliNB
+   - Naive Bayes - BernoulliNB

-   Decision Tree Classifier
+   - Decision Tree Classifier

-   Random Forest Classifier
+   - Random Forest Classifier

-   XGB Classifier
+   - XGB Classifier

-   Bagging Classifier
+   - Bagging Classifier

-   AdaBoostClassifier
+   - AdaBoostClassifier

-   Neural Networks - Keras Sequential Classifier
+   - Neural Networks (Keras Sequential Classifier)

 #### Results
 What did your research find?

-BaggingClassifier, Random Forest Classifier and XGB Classifier perform very well and they can detect intrusions and anamolies with over 99.5% accuracy.
+- BaggingClassifier, Random Forest Classifier and XGB Classifier perform very well and they can detect intrusions and anamolies with over 99.5% accuracy.

-The Neural network Keras model also performs well and it can detect intrusions and anomalies with 97.9% accuracy.
+- The Neural network Keras model also performs well and it can detect intrusions and anomalies with 97.9% accuracy.

-This demonstrates the viablity of using machine learning models to detect intrusions in networks on a very large scale.
+- This demonstrates the viablity of using machine learning models to detect intrusions in networks on a very large scale.
 These same machine learning models can also be used on real time network traffic to detect intrusion in a time sensitive manner so that organizations can be protected instantly from malicious actors using network instrusion attacks.

 #### Next steps
 What suggestions do you have for next steps?

-These AI/ML models must be scaled and deployed at a large scale using massive compute on the public cloud so that they can be used to detect intrusions on a real time basis on network traffic.
+- These AI/ML models must be scaled and deployed at a large scale using massive compute on the public cloud so that they can be used to detect intrusions on a real time basis on network traffic.
 This will help organizations respond immediately to cyber threats.

 #### Outline of project